Production & Terms

 - The Company holds the copyright on its stock back cover designs.
 The Company makes no claim to copyright on Contributors' content submitted for inclusion in the book.

 - The Customer agrees to not violate any copyrights or trademarks owned by the Company.
-This includes unauthorized use of the Company’s name, logo, or other web site content, or reprinting Customer’s classroom book by another company other than School Mate® Publishing.
+This includes unauthorized use of the Company’s name, logo, or other web site content, or reprinting Customer’s classroom book by another company, person, or entity.
 The Customer agrees to all terms of the Company’s Copyright & Trademark policy.

 - The Company’s name, logo and web address will be included in every book produced.